Chelsea Grin: Ashes to Ashes and Self Inflicted (2013–2018)

 Chelsea Grin performed on Vans Warped Tour 2014.
 The music videos for their songs "Letters" and "Clockwork" were released on June 30, 2014, and July 17, 2014, respectively.
 The band later supported The Black Dahlia Murder and Suicide Silence on their co-headline North American tour in October 2014, and themselves co-headlined a European tour with Veil of Maya with support from Black Tongue and Oceans Ate Alaska in February 2015.
 They then headlined a North American tour in March 2015 with support from Carnifex, Sworn In and The Family Ruin, and have just finished a co-headlining a tour with The Word Alive, supported by Like Moths to Flames and Sylar.
 It was at that point where guitarist Dan Jones announced he will not be touring for Chelsea Grin for the rest of the year to pursue science.
 The band also acted as support for The Amity Affliction on their October 2015 tour as they joined up with Secrets, Cruel Hand and The Plot in You.

 On September 21, 2015, Chelsea Grin announced that they will release a new record in mid-2016 (which they "promise ... will be [their] most extreme release to date") and that Jason Richardson parted ways with the band in favor of a solo effort, to be replaced on guitar by Stephen Rutishauser, who had been playing with the band since 2014.
 On December 10, 2015, they released the single "Skin Deep".
 Shortly after releasing the single, the band announced a tour in which their first full-length, "Desolation of Eden" would be played in its entirety.
 After the tour, they released the single "Clickbait" on May 4, 2016, along with announcing a new album "Self Inflicted", to be released July 1, 2016, through Rise Records.
 June 16 saw the release of "Broken Bonds", along with a music video to accompany it.
 The band then announced that they would be playing on the entire 2016 Vans Warped Tour.
-Then band then opened up for Attila once again on there United States Chaos tour with Emmure & Sylar also rounding up the lineup.
+The band then opened up for Attila once again on there United States Chaos tour with Emmure & Sylar also rounding up the lineup.

 Chelsea Grin also toured for Skin Deep throughout Europe in the Winter of 2017 with Betraying the Martyrs, Make them Suffer & Void of Vision as support.
 The United States portion started in the Spring of 2017 with Ice Nine Kills, Gideon & Enterprise Earth as support.